 Once he started, he quickly changed his mind, and Peter has been able to make a lot of changes to his life that he wanted.
 He sees the benefits that ND Property Services has on his life, and he has not regretted his decision.

-Sheldon Guyer started with ND Property Services in June, after Sarah Riel’s lawn-care business From the Grounds Up was shut down.
+Sheldon Guyer started with ND Property Services in June, after the social enterprise, From the Ground Up was merged with ND Property Services.
 He applied to NDPS because he already had the skills he needed.

 His favourite part of NDPS is that he gets to just hang out with the guys.